naosnz/homebrew-ikiwiki/README.md

-# Homebrew packaging for ikiwki
+# Homebrew packaging for ikiwiki

 [ikiwiki](https://ikiwiki.info/) is a Markdown wiki compiler, written in Perl.
 It has a core plus many extension modules.

 It was originally developed by [Joey Hess](http://kitenet.net/~joey/).

 ## Installation from Homebrew